flutter/website/get-started/codelab/index.md

 <ol markdown="1">
 <li markdown="1"> Add a `_saved` Set to RandomWordsState.
 This Set stores
     the word pairings that the user favorited.
-A Set is used instead of a List because a Set doesn't allow duplicates, if it's implemented not to do so.
+Set is preferred to List because a properly implemented Set doesn't allow duplicate entries.

 <!-- skip -->
 {% prettify dart %}